 If possible, treat your job search like a 9-5 job.
 For the time being, consider your job search as your full-time job.
 Wake up early, take a lunch break, and end your job search activities before dinner.

 Creating a regular routine and keeping your job search organized will keep you focused and motivated.
 Also, setting a start and end time to your job search forces you to stop thinking about your job search in the evenings, and spend time focusing on other important aspects of your life, like your friends and family.

 These time management tips will help you make the best use of the time you have to spend on your job search.

 3. Find Time to Not Think About Your Job Search

-It’s easy to always have your job search in the back of your mind.
+It’s easy to have your job search always in the back of your mind.
 However, excessive worry about your job search only increases your stress and keeps you from enjoying other aspects of your life.
-Set aside time each day to forget about your job search and do something you enjoy, like going for a walk (exercise is an important way to de-stress!) or going to a movie.
+Set aside time each day to forget about your job search and do something you enjoy, like going for a walk or to the gym (exercise is an important way to de-stress!) or going or a movie.

 At the start of each week, make a list of specific, manageable goals that you would like to achieve.
 Perhaps you’d like to write five cover letters that week or go to three job fairs.
 By focusing on small, achievable goals, you will feel more accomplished throughout your job search.

 6. Spend Some Time Networking in Person